Mataasnakahoy: Etymology

-Although the town's name is written as one word, it comes from the Tagalog phrase mataás na kahoy, which means "tall wood."
-It is explained in a May 1953 documented written by a commission composed of the town's schoolteachers.
-According to them, the name "mataas na kahoy" dates from 1862, when the Capitan Municipal of Lipa first decided to establishment the settlement in that particular place as a barrio of Lipa.
-The head of the settlement recalled a tall tree - literally "mataas na kahoy" - which was in their settlement, and named the new barrio after it.
-According to a folklore, the tall tree was also associated with a fruit that cured an old woman of her illness.
+Although the town's name is always written as one word, it comes from the Tagalog phrase mataás na kahoy, meaning "tall wood."
+The town’s report for the Historical Data Papers, released in May 1953 by a commission comprising local schoolteachers, dates the name "mataás na kahoy" to 1862.
+The then-Capitán Municipal (equivalent of a mayor) in Lipa decided to found a settlement in that particular place as a barrio of his town, and the head of the new village recalled a tall tree ("mataás na kahoy") in the area.
+Additional folklore links the tall tree to a fruit that had cured an old woman of illness.

 History

-Mataasnakahoy is originally a barrio of Lipa.
-Its present-day barangay Lumang Lipa the second seat of Lipa from 1724, following the Taal Volcano eruption, until 1754, when it was relocated to Balete.
+Mataasnakahoy was originally a barrio of Lipa.
+Its present-day barangay, Lumang Lipa, served as the second municipal seat of Lipa from 1724 to 1754, until it was relocated to Balete due to an eruption of the Taal Volcano.

-Mataasnakahoy was created as a municipality through Executive Order No. 308 signed by acting Governor-General of the Philippines George C. Butte on March 27, 1931.
-The establishment took effect on January 2, 1932.
+Mataasnakahoy was created as a municipality through Executive Order No. 308 signed by acting Governor-General of the Philippines George C. Butte on March 27, 1931, effective on January 2, 1932.

-During World War II, the Empire of Japan expanded the Lipa Air Base just a kilometer away from Mataasnakahoy's poblacion.
-The Japanese Air Corps occupied the area, burned many homes in the town, and massacred numerous male residents.
+During World War II, the Empire of Japan expanded Lipa Air Base a kilometre away from Mataasnakahoy's población.
+The Imperial Japanese Army Air Service occupied the town, burning many homes and massacring male residents.
 After the war, the town was rapidly rehabilitated.